siavashmhi/hcloud-autok8s/README.md

-## Install High Available Kuberntes Cluster with Terraform and Ansible on Hetzner Cloud.
+## Install High Available Kubernetes Cluster with Terraform and Ansible on Hetzner Cloud.

 This is end to end automation project for install high available kubernetes cluster on hetzner cloud with Terraform and Ansible.

 I use Terraform for create Kubernetes nodes and create private network and subnet in hcloud. and after install kubernetes, I use Terraform for config kubernetes cluster.

-I use Ansible as a configuration management and install kubernetes cluster.
+I use Ansible for install kubernetes cluster and server hardening process.

 ## Prerequisites